 We may also need to share limited personal information with the following organisations where it is necessary to provide the services you have requested or where we are required or authorised to do so by law.

-If you register for a SG coaching course, the qualification is assessed by the Scottish Qualifications Authority (SQA) which is the external awarding body for coaching awards completed in Scotland.
+If you register for a coaching course, the qualification is assessed by the SQA which is the external awarding body for coaching awards completed in England & Wales.
 We will need to share your name, address, date of birth, gender and any special requirements with the awarding body.
 We will also need to share your information with the course tutor and assessor to administer your course and assessment.

 Statutory/regulatory authorities and other organisations